denten/denten.github.io/_includes/CV/06-talks.md

 - "Plain Text: The Poetics of Computation."
 Book launch and talk by invitation at the Berkman Klein Center for Internet & Society, Harvard University on November 28, 2017.
-- "Networks of the Avant-Garde."
-Paper by invitation at the Mapping Literary
-  Influences: Combining Quantitative and Qualitative Approaches conference at UCLA on November 13-14, 2017.
-- "Technologies of Dissent: Hannah Arendt, Heidegger, and the Continual Relevance of Columbia's Core Curriculum."
+- "What is Enlightenment?: Immanuel Kant, Hannah Arendt, and the Continual Relevance of Columbia's Core Curriculum."
 Lecture in discussion with Dean Jim Valentini at the University of Chicago on November 6, 2017.
 - "Computational Approaches to Characterizing Fictional Space."
 Lecture by